Lane Kenworthy, The Good Society

 This hypothesis also helps to account for the fact that the death rate has increased more for women than for men.
 Women are more likely to have chronic pain, to be prescribed prescription pain relievers, to be given higher doses, and to use them for lengthier periods than men.
 And women tend to become dependent on prescription pain relievers more quickly than men.33

 The limited available cross-country data also are consistent with the opioid pain reliever hypothesis.
-Figure 10 shows the over-time trend in the death rate from accidental poisoning in the rich nations.
+Americans consume a much larger quantity of opioids than their counterparts in other rich nations.34 Figure 10 shows the over-time trend in the death rate from accidental poisoning in these countries.
 The rise in the United States beginning around 1999 stands out (along with Ireland and Norway).
-Middle-aged whites in the US would stand out even more; the poisoning death rate among whites aged 45-54, for instance, jumped from 8 per 100,000 in 1999 to 30 in 2013.34
+Middle-aged whites in the US would stand out even more; the poisoning death rate among whites aged 45-54, for instance, jumped from 8 per 100,000 in 1999 to 30 in 2013.35

 Was there some deeper underlying cause of middle-aged whites’ turn to opioid pain relievers?
 Not necessarily.
 Lots of Americans experience pain.
-On average, we have nine surgeries during our lives.35 One in four each year experience back or neck pain significant enough to see a doctor for help, and two in three will at some point in their life.36 One in ten has kidney stones.37 In this context, the growing availability of opioid pain relievers in a nonstigmatized form (prescription pills), coupled with their addictiveness, may have been enough to launch the epidemic.
+On average, we have nine surgeries during our lives.36 One in four each year experience back or neck pain significant enough to see a doctor for help, and two in three will at some point in their life.37 One in ten has kidney stones.38 In this context, the growing availability of opioid pain relievers in a nonstigmatized form (prescription pills), coupled with their addictiveness, may have been enough to launch the epidemic.

 Life expectancy in the United States has increased significantly over the past century, due to reductions in many of the major sources of premature death.
 Yet given our national affluence and heavy spending on healthcare, Americans’ life expectancy is surprisingly low — the lowest among the world’s rich democratic nations — and it has increased comparatively little over the past generation.
 We don’t have a good explanation for why.